fratajcz/speos/docs/source/extension.rst

     Average out degree:   0.0001
     test_adjacency 2022-08-29 16:53:37,108 [INFO] speos.datasets: Data(x=[16852, 96], edge_index=[2, 2], y=[16852], train_mask=[16852], test_mask=[16852], val_mask=[16852])

 We can see that the network has been processed by looking at the logging output in the terminal.
 Our graph has 16852 nodes but only 2 edges!
+Why 2 edges and not just one?
+If you go up to our network definition, you will see that we set :obj:`"directed"` to :obj:`"false"`.
+This means that the edge can be traversed in both ways.
+Since we want to be able to both model directed and undirected edges without additional metadata, we have added 2 edges for our one undirected edge: One from MTOR to IL1B and one from IL1B to MTOR!

 Using your Network together with others
 ---------------------------------------